Michael0x2a/curated-programming-resources/resources.md

 ### C++

-Similarly to C, there are very few good online resources for beginners on C++.

-Note: while C++ is technically a superset of C and while most C code is also valid C++ code, the differences in how you write idiomatic C and C++ code are so different that they're practically different programming languages.
-Do not assume that just because you know C you can proficiently programming in C++, and vice-versa.

 - Online courses:
     - [Google's C++ Class](https://developers.google.com/edu/c++/) - via Google for Education.
     - [Introduction to C++](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-096-introduction-to-c-january-iap-2011/) - via MIT OpenCourseware